 - Police services (i.e., failure to provide adequate police protection or commission of crimes);

 - Release of custody (i.e., a prisoner, inmate, patient or client from public custody) unless gross negligence is shown;

 - Failure to prevent harm (See Brum v.
-Town of Dartmouth, 1999, where school was exempt from liability in failing to prevent school shooter from entering grounds and killing a student).
+Town of Dartmouth, 1999, where the school was exempt from liability in failing to prevent a school shooter from entering grounds and killing a student).

 If you have been injured as a result of a Boston accident involving a government employee or government vehicle, please contact a legal team with experience to learn more about your rights.